-- Build RTL designs using the Opal RISC-V SoC using an example design targeting an Efinix® development board, and how to extend the example for your own application. - Set up the software development environment using an example project, create your own software based on example projects, and use the API.
+- Build RTL designs using the Opal RISC-V SoC using an example design targeting the Trion® T8 BGA81 Development Board, and how to extend the example for your own application. - Set up the software development environment using an example project, create your own software based on example projects, and use the API.